Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Experimental Evaluation

 \subsection{Ablation Study}

-To evaluate the effects of different components, we continue to conduct ablation on \textbf{FAL} and \textbf{FFCL}, as shown in Table. \ref{table:ablation}.
-By removing the \textbf{FAL} and the \textbf{FFCL}, we observed a decline or similar performance in PSNR, particularly in the fovea-central area.
+To evaluate the effects of different components, we continue to conduct ablation on FAL and FFCL, as shown in Table. \ref{table:ablation}.
+The row highlighted in gray is our method with FAL and FFCL.
+By replacing our FAL and FFCL with ordinary adversarial loss and consistency loss functions, we examined the contribution of our designs.
+Compared with ordinary adversarial loss, our FAL better compresses the level of noise.
+Meanwhile, compared with ordinary consistency loss, FFCL improves the quality in all metrics.
+Generally, we observed a decline or similar performance in PSNR, particularly in the fovea-central area.
 This indicates that the frequency-aware losses applied to the generators and discriminators play a crucial role in controlling the noise intensity.
-These findings are consistent with the results in Fig. \ref{fig:results}.
-Furthermore, we replaced the proposed \textbf{FFCL} with focal frequency loss (\textbf{FFL})~\cite{jiang2021focal}.
-Comparing the results, we found that \textbf{FFL} can preserve the structural information related to $hf$ components, but our proposed \textbf{FFCL} achieves higher accuracy in preserving the structural details.
+These findings are consistent with the visualizaion in Fig. \ref{fig:results}.

+Furthermore, we replaced the proposed FFCL with the ordinary focal frequency loss (\textbf{FFL})~\cite{jiang2021focal} to evaluate our design in the unpaired super-resolution setting.
+Comparing the results, we found that FFL can preserve the structural information related to $hf$ components, but our proposed FFCL achieves higher accuracy in preserving the structural details.
+Meanwhile, FFCL also enables the model to better generalize to the whole 6mm$\times$6mm area, where lack of the peripheral regions as the supervision signal.
 These results empirically evidence the effectiveness of each component in our approach, showcasing contributions to reconstructing high-quality images in both the spatial and frequency domains.